gianantoniopini/meter-data-analytics/README.md

 The app visualizes smart meter measurements time-series data and provides simple analytics.

 The [external-api][10] simulates an external REST API providing smart meter measurements data.
+It implements authentication using JWT (JSON Web Tokens).
 The [back-end][1] provides a REST API to retrieve the smart meter measurements data.
 It also provides an endpoint to import the data from the external-api.
 The [front-end][2] provides a single-page application to visualize the smart meter measurements data.
 It also provides simple analytics with graphs showing the data grouped by different time intervals.